 We would also like to see the council develop a strategy that includes action against any tenants who are persistent offenders.
 These measures represent a targeted approach to specific issues, rather than a blanket licensing scheme that would adversely affect all professional landlords and tenants alike, while leaving criminals able to operate covertly.
 Many of the problems are caused by mental health or drink and drug issues.
 Landlords cannot resolve these issues and will require additional resources from the council.
 Often when tenants are nearing the end of their contract/tenancy and are in the process of moving out, they will dispose of excess household waste by a variety of methods.
-These include putting waste out on the street for the council does not allow landlords access to municipal waste collection points.
+These include putting waste out on the street for the council to collect.
+This is in hope of getting there deposit back, this is made worse when the council does not allow landlords access to municipal waste collection points.
 Local authorities with a large number of private rented sector properties need to consider a strategy for the collection of excess waste at the end of tenancies.
 We would be willing to work with the council to help develop such a strategy.
 An example is the Leeds Rental Standard, which works with landlords and landlord associations to resolve issues while staying in the framework of a local authority.